 You must add a page description to your web page's metadata.
-You may also need to add keywords or a strapline.
+You may also need to add a strapline.

 These are visible in search engines and will improve the ranking of your page in search results.
 They are also used by screen readers for the visually impaired.

 What is metadata?

 Metadata is information about web pages, images, files and any other website content.
 The information is picked up and used by search engines, including our internal search engine.

 Adding a page description to the metadata